davidebangelista/Vox-OS/README.md

 # Installation and Use

 Just download the zip and use the index.html to start and load the system.
+If prompted for a password, use `0000000`.

 ## Features